orsonteodoro/gcf2/README.md

 could make it difficult to backtrack the broken package in `/var/log/emerge.log`.

+Steps 18-19 is required because each build (or computer) has a unique set of USE flags with conditionally installed packages.

-Steps 18-20 is optional, but makes the build more production ready.
+Steps 20-22 is optional, but makes the build more production ready.
 Disabling CFI debug can make it difficult to determine the type of CFI violation or even to decide if it was a miscompile or CFI itself.